lakshya-chopra/quantum-computing/Quantum_Key_Distribution.md

 ## Key Exchange :
   - The key exchange involves the encoding of information in qubits (usually photons).
   - In general, 2 main protocols are used to encode information:
-      - Prepare and measure
+      - Prepare and measure : In this, Alice encodes some classical information into quantum states, and sends it to Bob using an insecure channel of communication, later Bob performs some measurements on the received data to obtain the info (similar to **Quantum Teleportation**).
+Examples of protocols that use this: BB84, B92, & six-state protocols.
-      - Quantum Entanglement: Here two qubits are entangled such that they become combined states which can not be individually separated, changes in any one of the state affects the another (note that this is not some sort of teleportation that takes place, but instead the two qubits are correlated upon their formation.
+      - Quantum Entanglement: Here two qubits are entangled such that they become combined states which can not be individually separated, changes in any one of the state affects the another (note that this is not some sort of teleportation that takes place, but instead the two qubits are correlated upon their formation).
 This is helpful in key distribution, as it immediately detects any forgery.
+        Alice prepares a *Maximally entangled Quantum state* (maximally entangled ensures complete correlation), of which one is sent to Bob and Alice keeps the other.
+Both of them perform measurement in two *[mutually unbiased system](https://en.wikipedia.org/wiki/Mutually_unbiased_bases)*, upon measurement, they both achieve a perfectly correlated states, which are RANDOM.
+An example of this includes the protocol: E91.
+Mutually Unbiased Bases can also be used for Quantum Error Connection, and detection of Entanglement. (for ex: measurement of ket (+) results in 50-50 probability of both ket 0 and ket 1).
+## Protocols:

 ### References:
   - [Helpful Link](https://medium.com/@qcgiitr/fundamentals-of-quantum-key-distribution-bb84-b92-e91-protocols-e1373b683ead)
   - [More on BB84](https://www.global.toshiba/ww/company/digitalsolution/articles/tsoul/38/004.html)